 As an investor, you’re taking on a certain amount of risk.
-However, there are two different kinds of investment risk you need to be aware of: your own unique risk tolerance, and the inherent risks of the stock market.
-When you understand the ins and outs of both of these, you’re better equipped to make decisions regarding your portfolio that will positively impact your short and long term financial planning.
+However, there are two main types of investment risk that you should be aware of: the inherent dangers of the stock market and the gold investments that you should be aware of and that have to do with your individual risk tolerance.
+When you understand the ins and outs of both of these, you’re better equipped to make decisions regarding your portfolio that will positively impact your short- and long-term financial planning.

 Assessing Your Risk